soilspectroscopy/ossl-manual/docs/025-modeling.md

 which means that the predicted `oc_usda.calc_wpct` for first row is 0 etc. The `lower.1std` and `upper.1std` indicate standard prediction interval based on the prediction error derived in the log-space.
-For higher values of `oc_usda.calc_wpct` prediction interval gets thus proportionally higher e.g. for row 14 it is between 27% and 34%:
+For higher values of `oc_usda.calc_wpct` prediction interval gets thus proportionally higher for larger absolute values e.g. for row 14 it is between 27% and 34%:

 ```
 #pred.oc$pred[14,]
    pred.mean pred.error tpred.mean lower.1std upper.1std
 14  3.441673  0.1139194   30.23918   26.87566   34.00856
 ```

+### Predicting soil properties using MIR spectra and geographical covariates

 Next, we can also predict values at new location using  calibration model that is field-specific i.e. we use MIR spectra in combination with geographic covariates.